Cheeznology/InspectAI/README.md

 ---

-VerifAI is an independent project and is not affiliated with any AI provider.
+InspectAI is an independent project and is not affiliated with any AI provider.